 It never hurts to make your customers feel known, and an easy way to do this is through a simple, personalized greeting in your order confirmation email.
 This is yet another way to delight your customers as they interact with your brand.
 By simply saying, “Hi, Allie!”, you immediately make your customer feel appreciated.

 This part of your email is where you should also express gratitude for your customer’s purchase.
 You can include a big “Thank you!” at the top of the email.
-You can include it in your email subject line (as we discussed above).
+You can include it in your order confirmation email subject line (as we discussed above).
 You can also thank you in a way that makes your customer feel good and reinforces their purchase like TOMS does.

 3) Order, Shipping, and Billing Information